 There’s the fantastic adventure playground for kids, and the Murray Star Maze – a unique ‘tartan’ maze of 2,000 beech trees half green, half copper, designed by the world-famous Adrian Fisher.
 The maze was planted in the shape of the heraldic Murray Star.
 Can you find your way out?

 With events on all year round, you will always find something on at the Palace to tickle your fancy.
 From drive-in theatres to falconry, and classic car events to the Scottish Game Fair – it’s a hotbed of activity and always and exciting place to be!
 Make sure that you visit Scone Palace this summer!

-A unique castle in the stunning surroundings of the Vale of Strathearn, Strathallan Castle is renowned as one of Perthshire’s most beautiful structures.
+Description: A unique castle in the stunning surroundings of the Vale of Strathearn, Strathallan Castle is renowned as one of Perthshire’s most beautiful structures.
 Standing tall within the 1000-acre estate, this 19th century Baronial castle is most commonly used nowadays as a wedding and function venue.